 Moguls in the Making – An Entrepreneurship Competition

 Over the course of one weekend this spring, selected students from public historically black colleges and universities (HBCUs) will have the opportunity to represent their schools and compete against other student entrepreneurs.
 The team-based competition will take place during March in Detroit – a city that knows the true value of entrepreneurial grit.

 In a dynamic team setting, students will develop and pitch a full business plan to a panel of judges, including Big Sean, a model entrepreneur (and a Detroit native).
 There is going to be some healthy competition – but that’s entrepreneurship.

 Throughout the weekend, each student will also gain exposure to real-world business tactics and be mentored by some of our best Ally associates.

 The Thurgood Marshall College Fund has searched all 47 of its publicly-funded HBCU member-campuses nationwide to identify the top ten schools to compete in the weekend-long experience.
-A total of fifty students – five from each of the ten selected schools – will be chosen to represent their schools and compete against their peers.
+A total of fifty students – five from each of the ten selected schools – will represent their schools and compete against their peers.